 Don’t reconnect the spark plug wire until you are finished servicing your ECHO string trimmer.

-Step 8: Clean the Cooling System on an ECHO String Trimmer
+Step 8: Clean the Cooling System

 The engine can overheat and shut down when it gets hot due to debris and dirt clogging the air passageways.
 When the airways become plugged, the air is not able to circulate around the engine to keep it cool.

 Confirm the spark plug is removed.
 Remove the engine cover and remove all debris from the cover and around the engine, including the cooling fins.
 Remove debris with a bristle brush (not made of metal).

 Do not use a metal object to clean the unit as this can damage the string trimmer.

 The spark arrestor is a small metal screen that prevents hot exhaust material from leaving the muffler and starting a fire.